 Pets are awesome but that can add a little dash of crazy to the already busy season.

-There are holiday decorations that are normally not sitting out, there might be seasonal holiday plants that you need to keep the cat from deciding to snack on.
+There are holiday decorations that are normally not sitting out, there might be seasonal holiday plants that you need to keep the cat from playing in or deciding they look like a good snacking option.

 Routines also change during those few weeks out of the year and just like humans pets are not a fan of routines being changed.

-Since many of us are spending a lot more time indoors this year lets start with issues that will show up in your home.
+I don’t know about you but I do my farm chores as quickly as possible and get back inside.
+So many of us are spending a lot more time indoors this time of year let’s start with issues that will show up in your home.

 He won’t take it off the counter but he will make a huge pest of himself until I cave or hide it so he doesn’t know where it is.

-Of course, if he is being a total pain in the “you know what” for people food I am not about to reward that behavior so it has to be hidden from sight.
+Of course, if he is being a total pain in the “you know what” for food, I am not about to reward that behavior so it has to be hidden from sight.

 Putting the sweets in plastic containers will keep them fresher and should keep animals out of them.